How to work with Parallax Scrolling Speeds in your interactive prototypes

 Now let’s have a closer look at the predefined events, in order to understand better the functioning of these specific Parallax elements.

-Two sets of events are in place to provide the interaction: an ‘On page load‘ + ‘Set value‘ and an ‘On scroll‘ + ‘Move‘.
+Two sets of events are in place: an ‘On page load‘ + ‘Set value‘ and an ‘On scroll‘ + ‘Move‘.
 When the page is initially loaded, a ‘Set value’ action will collect the position value of the panel.

 This “initial position” label is crucial to the implementation and it shouldn’t be removed, as it stores the position value that will be necessary in the second event to define scrolling conditions.